apache/zookeeper/README.txt

-For the latest information about ZooKeeper, please visit our website at:
+For the latest information about Apache ZooKeeper, please visit our website at:

    http://zookeeper.apache.org/